Is Legoland & Dubai Parks and Resorts Open in the Summer?

 Motiongate Dubai Summer Opening Hours

-From the start of Ramadan until 11 September 2021 the following hours will apply:
+Over the summer, the following hours will apply:

 You can buy discounted tickets to Motiongate Dubai here